 The copyright owner may have rules or guidelines in their licensing terms that prohibit the royalty-free content from being used in commercial, branded, or sponsored content.
 It is important to always check the details of your royalty-free license to make sure you remain in compliance with your agreement ✔️

 Royalty-free music is a great option for content creators and we definitely recommend using it for videos!
 By using royalty-free music, creators do not have to deal with making repeat payments for the music in their videos.
 Instead, they can focus on creating amazing videos and growing their YouTube audience 🤓

 Sites Like Thematic Give You Access to An Entire Catalogue of Royalty-Free Music… for Free ✅

 If you are a YouTube creator looking for free royalty-free music for YouTube videos, Thematic is here to help!

 Creator Socially Nina Thomas shows how she uses Thematic to get great music for her YouTube videos

 Looking for more creator tools and resources?
-Visit Thematic’s Creator Toolkit for additional resources on creating content – including thumbnail and channel art templates, best practices, and of course, great royalty free songs to use in your videos for free with Thematic.
+Visit Thematic’s Creator Toolkit for additional resources on creating content – including starting a YouTube channel, thumbnail and channel art templates, best practices, and of course, great royalty free songs to use in your videos for free with Thematic.